fletchjp/MERG-Arduino-Software/Signals/SignalComposite/SignalComposite/Readme.md

 # Signal Composite

-Experiments with the Composite Design Pattern using code developed in Arduin
+Experiments with the Composite Design Pattern using code developed in ArduinoSTL

 A first example exploring the possibilities.